- Robert Earl Keen

 - I Gotta Go

-- The Road Goes On Forever
+- The Road Goes On And On

 - Amarillo Highway